Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Results and Discussion

 where the factor of $\frac{1}{2}$ is due to the passive basis selection being unbiased, $h(x)$ is the binary Shannon entropy ($h(x) = -x \log_2(x) - (1-x)\log_2 (1-x)$), $e_H^u$ ($e_D^u$) is the upper bound for the QBER in the $H/V$ ($D/A$) basis used to estimate the number of keys lost due to privacy amplification \cite{LutkenhausPrivacyAmp2000}, and $f(e)$ ($\geq 1$, but taken to be 1.2 hereafter) is a measure of the efficiency of the error-correcting codes \cite{brassardErrorCorrection}.

-Finite key analysis is summarized in Table \ref{tab:QKDresults}, with the QBER and $R_{\text{sec}}$ given accompanied by their uncertainties at 3 standard deviations ($\pm 3\sigma$). {If we assume the fair-sampling assumption holds, a low QBER is enough to ensure the security of the key given an untrustworthy central office \cite{gottesman2002security}. }
+Finite key analysis is summarized in Table \ref{tab:QKDresults}, with the values of QBER and $R_{\textrm{sec}}$ accompanied by their uncertainties at 3 standard deviations ($\pm 3\sigma$). {If we assume the fair-sampling assumption holds, a low QBER is enough to ensure the security of the key given an untrustworthy central office \cite{gottesman2002security}. }

-{ Excluding detection efficiencies, the channel loss (DWDMs, fiber spool attenuation, and polarization analyzers) for each photon is approximately 12 dB.
-This is equivalent to distributing both photons over 120 km of SMF-28 (which has a linear loss rate of 0.2 dB/km): 2$\times$ 60 km = 2$\times$(12 dB/[0.2 dB/km]). }

-We observe that secure key rates of up to 20.5 bits/s can be generated.
-This result is similar to rates obtained with telecom-band time-bin entangled photon pairs \cite{Takesue:10} distributed over similar lengths (50 km) of fiber (12 bits/s).
-However, the transport medium there was dispersion-shifted fiber, and that work only demonstrated the distribution of entangled pairs to a single pair of users.
+The temporal stability of the system is also tested.
+Using the 1533/1577 frequency-conjugate set, the QKD system is allowed to run many times over the course of two hours (7200 seconds), with no adjustments made to the system over this time.
+The QBER ($\pm \sigma$) in each run is measured and plotted in Fig. \ref{fig:QBErplot}; the horizontal error bars represent the acquisition time $T_{\textrm{acq}}$ ($\approx 500$ s) of the run.
+We observe that over the course of two hours, the QBER does not change dramatically, implying that the polarization does not drift significantly in a tabletop laboratory setting even over a 40 km spool of fiber with no active polarization stabilization.
+A total sifted key of 59.4 kbits and an estimated secure key size (Eqn. \ref{eq:Rsec}) of 31.2 kbits is generated after this two-hour time period.